-- Determine the eligibility of Network Service Providers and non-Network Service Providers to provide services funded with Transitional Vouchers.
-Such determination will be based on licensure or certification in good standing, history of licensing or certification complaints, appropriateness of services, staff training and qualifications, evidence of staff and organizational competency, interviews with organization staff, and other knowledge of significance unique to the individual provider. - a.
-Treatment providers must be licensed by the Department, Agency for Health Care Administration (AHCA), or a related professional license. - b.
-Recovery support providers must provide documentation of applicable professional certifications, excluding providers which are licensed by the Department, are licensed by AHCA or are active affiliates in the Oxford House.
-Inc. network. - 2.
-Establish a system for referral and approval of individuals to receive Transitional Voucher services. - 3.
+Determine the eligibility of Network Service Providers and non-Network Service Providers to provide services funded with Transitional Vouchers.
+Such determination will be based on licensure or certification in good standing, history of licensing or certification complaints, appropriateness of services, staff training and qualifications, evidence of staff and organizational competency, interviews with organization staff, and other knowledge of significance unique to the individual provider.

+a.
+Treatment providers must be licensed by the Department, Agency for Health Care Administration (AHCA), or a related professional license.

+b.
+Recovery support providers must provide documentation of applicable professional certifications, excluding providers which are licensed by the Department, are licensed by AHCA or are active affiliates in the Oxford House, Inc. network.

+- 2. Establish a system for referral and approval of individuals to receive Transitional Voucher services. - 3.
 Specify expectations for transition to other fund sources based on factors such as subsequent access to disability benefits, insurance, employment, or housing vouchers; and assist with timely and efficient transitions within twelve (12) months of initiation of the Transitional Voucher.
-Transitional Vouchers may be extended beyond twelve (12) months with approval from the Regional SAMH Director or designee. - 4.
-Develop a data and communications system to track and manage referrals, transitions, vouchers and outcomes. - Develop written agreements with community partners (i.e. specialist groups, housing agencies, hospitals and community agencies) that include guidelines and expectations for referral and transition processes. - 6.
-Use a standardized assessment process. - Report service data in accordance with DCF Pamphlet 155-2 and submit a quarterly summary incidental report using Template 32 Transitional Voucher Incidental Report listing the total number of individuals served and types of Incidental Expense services, as specified in Section D.
+Transitional Vouchers may be extended beyond twelve (12) months with approval of the Regional SAMH Director or designee. - 4.
+Develop a data and communications system to track and manage referrals, transitions, vouchers and outcomes. - 5.
+Develop written agreements with community partners (i.e. specialist groups, housing agencies, hospitals and community agencies) that include guidelines and expectations for referral and transition processes. - 6.
+Use a standardized assessment process. - 7.
+Report service data in accordance with DCF Pamphlet 155-2 and the Network Service Provider detailed expenditure report in Templates 12 and 13, and submit a quarterly summary report listing the types of Incidental Expense services, as specified in Section D.